Blue Madonna

 Blue Madonna is the second studio album by American musician Børns.
-It was released on January 12, 2018 through Interscope Records.
+It was released on January 12, 2018 through Interscope Records (and his final with the label).

 Background

 On July 28, 2017, Børns released the single "Faded Heart" on Interscope Records.
 On September 29, 2017, he released his next single, "Sweet Dreams".
 Two promotional videos, "The Search for the Lost Sounds" and "The Faded Heart Sessions", were released on his YouTube channel along with the singles.

 The album was announced via Instagram on December 4, 2017.
 A pre-order on blue vinyl (1,500 copies) was available on the Urban Outfitters website in December 2017, but the limited-edition sale was removed before its official release on January 12, 2018.

 "Faded Heart", "Sweet Dreams", I Don't Want U Back", and "God Save Our Young Blood" featuring Lana Del Rey were released as singles prior to the official album release.

 The official lyrics to "Supernatural" released the day prior as bonus material for Spotify users who pre-saved the album.
 Additionally, Børns, using an account on Genius.com, has taken to leaving personal commentaries regarding written lyrics on certain songs appearing on the album.
 For example, Børns says, "I pictured Lou Reed when I wrote this singing about being a glowing star with a fragile heart," about his song "Faded Heart".

 Blue Madonna was officially released on January 12, 2018.